Saheelsutar/blog-Nest/README.md

 ✔ **Bcrypt.js** for secure password hashing.
 ✔ **Tailwind CSS** for beautiful, responsive UI.
 ✔ **Fully Responsive** design for mobile and desktop.
+✔ **Fully Responsive** Implemented Cloudinary to handle image uploads and retrieval, improving media management and scalability.

 ---